estruyf/vscode-hide-comments/README.md

 ## Usage

-When you have installed this extension, each time you open VSCode, it checks if comments are shown or not.
-If comments are visible, it will ask you if you want to hide these for the current project.
+When the extension is installed.
+You can use the `Hide Comments` commands to show or hide the comments.

+If you want, you can also let the extension ask you each time when you start a new instance if you want to hide the comments.
+You can do this by enabling the `hideComments.defaultEnabled` setting.
+When this is set to `true`, you will get the following notification when you start a new instance:

 ![Do you want to hide the comments of this project?](./assets/hide-comments-dialog.png)

 When you choose **Yes** it will at the settings to your user settings for this project.
 If you decide **No**, nothing will happen at all.

-> You can disable this default behaviour by changing the `hideComments.defaultEnabled` setting to `false`.

 ## Settings

 - `hideComments.defaultEnabled`: Define if you want to enable or disable the extension on startup of Visual Studio Code.
+Default: `false`.
+- `hideComments.cleanStart`: Define if you want to start each instance by showing the comments in your files.
 Default: `true`.

 ## Commands